 Another way of categorising IP cameras is based on their focal length flexibility.
 The amount of zoom available depends on the various focal lengths a camera sports.
 Also the focal length decides the Field of View (FoV) of the camera.
 For long alleys, a camera with a narrow FoV is fine, for eg. a lens of 6mm focal length.
 For a backyard, you would need a wide FoV, such as that offered by a lens of 2.8mm focal length.
 Of course, the disadvantage with a wide-angle lens is that there will be distortion of the image near the edges.

 Look at the difference between the images from a 2.8mm camera lens and a 4mm camera lens.
-The camera used here is a 3MP Hikvision DS-2CD3332-I.
+Check out the camera used here on Amazon: 3MP Hikvision DS-2CD3332-I.

 So the various IP cameras by focal length flexibility are:

 These use a lens set to a single focal length and hence the field of view is fixed.
 This keeps the cost down but makes the camera selection (or in some cases, the lens to be installed) even more critical.

 Manual variable focus cameras

 These cameras have a range of focal lens, such as 2.8mm to 12mm.
 You can change these at any time by adjusting the lens in the camera.
 Of course the flexibility means you pay more.

 These cameras are motorized in all the axes of motion.
 You may also find Pan-Tilt (PT) cameras which have a fixed focus.
 Typically, these are the most expensive cameras that the DIY security enthusiast can purchase.

 IP cameras by lens aperture type